SAP/luigi/docs/communication.md

   ...
 }
 ```
-where the `'my-custom-message.update-top-nav` key is the message id, and the value is the listener function for the custom message.
+where the `my-custom-message.update-top-nav` key is the message id, and the value is the listener function for the custom message.
 The listener receives the following input parameters:
 - **customMessage** the [*message*](luigi-client-api.md#sendCustomMessage) sent by Luigi Client.
 - **microfrontend** a micro frontend object as specified [here](luigi-core-api.md#getMicrofrontends).
 - **navigation node** a [navigation node object](navigation-parameters-reference.md#Node-parameters).